-Acupuncture has been used for thousands of years to treat many conditions including musculoskeletal, neurologic, gastrointestinal and dermatologic conditions.
-At BEVS, acupuncture is most commonly used to treat arthritis, intervertebral disc disease, seizures, gastrointestinal issues and to improve the general wellbeing in pets suffering from chronic medical issues and cancer.
-In some cases, acupuncture can reduce or eliminate the need for chronic medications.
+At BEVS, we most commonly use acupuncture to treat pain, arthritis, intervertebral disc disease, gastrointestinal issues, and to improve the overall wellbeing of pets suffering from chronic medical issues and cancer.
+In some cases, acupuncture can reduce or eliminate the need for certain medications.

-Acupuncture is generally not painful and very well tolerated by our patients.
-Upon placement of the needles, many pets will relax and fall asleep.
+Acupuncture is extremely well-tolerated by our four-legged patients.
+Once the needles are in place, many pets relax and fall asleep.
 The needles stay in place for 20–30 minutes and then are removed.
-We encourage clients to stay with their pet during the treatment session.
+For your pet’s additional comfort—and your peace of mind—you’re encouraged to stay with your pet during treatment.